brianference/daisydog/TEST_SUITE_V6.0.0.md

-# DAISYDOG V6.0.0 COMPREHENSIVE TEST SUITE
+# DAISYDOG V6.1.0 COMPREHENSIVE TEST SUITE

 ## 🚨 **MANDATORY PRE-DEPLOYMENT TESTING**

 **⚠️ CRITICAL RULE: ALWAYS RUN FULL TEST SUITE BEFORE PRODUCTION DEPLOYMENT**

 This test suite MUST be executed and PASS before any code is pushed to production.
 No exceptions.

+**NEW IN V6.1.0: PostgreSQL Database Integration with COPPA-compliant anonymous analytics**

 ---